Thanks for visiting Eat or Toss!

 The bigger picture

-According to the Natural Resources Defense Council, America throws away something like 40 percent of its food.
-Forty percent!
+According to ReFED, a nonprofit that focuses on food waste, more than a third of the food in America goes uneaten.
+More than a third!
 And a lot of that is being dumped because people mistakenly think that good food isn’t safe.

-At the consumer level, NRDC reports, that forty percent is like going to the grocery store, buying five bags of food and dropping two of them in the parking lot.
-Much of that is lost to industry practices that favor perfection and abundance over preventing waste, but consumers’ direct share of that loss is also huge—something like a whopping 40 percent of the food wasted in America comes from ordinary people doing ordinary things like leaving half a meal on their restaurant plates and letting vegetables wither in their fridges.
+While a significant chunk of waste can be traced to commercial practices that favor perfection and abundance over preventing waste, consumers’ direct share of that loss is also huge—nearly half of the food waste in America happens in our homes; ordinary people doing ordinary things like dumping leftovers and letting vegetables wither in their fridges.

 And, a lot of that waste stems from people not knowing enough about their food to determine if it’s still good or not.
-When, as a nation, we’re throwing away nearly half of our food, the “when in doubt, throw it out” philosophy feels like pretty weak (expired?) sauce.
-Our hope is that this site will help people take the “doubt” out of these daily food decisions—and keep good food on our plates and out of our trash cans.
+When, as a nation, we’re throwing away so much food, the “when in doubt, throw it out” philosophy feels like pretty weak (expired?) sauce.
+Our hope is that this site will help people take the “doubt” out of these daily food decisions and keep good food on our plates and out of our trash cans.